 The artemisinins (ar tem' is in in), including artesumate, arteeter, artemether, artemisinin, and dihydroartemisinin, are derivatives of the Chinese herb known as "qing hao" or sweet wormwood plant (Artemisia annua).
 The artemisinins have antimalarial activity in vitro and in vivo and are believed to act by release of free radicals into the parasite vacuoles.
 Artemisinin derivatives are currently the most active antimalarial drugs available and have been introduced around the world as an integral part of therapy of active malaria, always in combination with other antimalarials to prevent resistance such as amodiaquine, lumefantrine and mefloquine.
 Several oral and parenteral formulations of artemisinin derivatives are available worldwide.
 In the United States, the combination of artemether (20 mg) and lumefantrine (120 mg) was approved for therapy of P. falciparum malaria in 2009 under the brand name Coartem.
 The recommended dose for adults is 4 tablets twice daily for 3 days (6 doses).
 Artesunate (Adamsunate) is also available on a named-patient basis from the Centers for Disease Control and Prevention (CDC) Malaria Hotline (770-488-7788, M-F, 8 am to 4:30 pm, Eastern time).
 General recommendations on use of artemisinin and other antimalarial agents are available at the CDC website: http://www.cdc.gov/malaria/.
 Common side effects of artesunate include nausea, vomiting, anorexia, and dizziness.
 Potentially severe adverse events include prolongation of the QTc interval and cardiac arrhythmias.

-Artemisinin derivatives have been associated with a low rate of serum aminotransferase elevations (1-4%) that are generally asymptomatic, mild-to-moderate and self-limited, often resolving even with continuing therapy.
+Artemisinin derivatives have been associated with a low rate of serum aminotransferase elevations (1% to 4%) that are generally asymptomatic, mild-to-moderate and self-limited, often resolving even with continuing therapy.
 In most studies, the rate of serum ALT elevations during artemisinin therapy was similar to that of patients on comparator agents.
 Importantly, there have been increasing numbers of reports of idiosyncratic acute liver injury in patients taking artemisinin derivatives.
 Complicating the interpretation of these reports, however, is that most severe cases of liver injury occurred in patients who were also receiving other antimalarial agents, some of which are known to be hepatotoxic (amodiaquine, sulfamethoxazole, sulfadiazine/pyrimethamine).
 The onset of injury was usually within a few days to weeks of starting artemisinin, and the pattern of serum enzyme elevations was typically hepatocellular.
 Features of hypersensitivity such as rash, fever and eosinophilia were uncommon and autoantibodies have not been described.
 Symptoms can resemble those of acute viral hepatitis and the hepatitis can be severe, and several fatal instances or cases requiring emergency liver transplantation have been reported.
 Nevertheless, clinically apparent liver injury due to artemisinin derivatives is very rare and was not reported in several large clinical trials of malaria treatment.
 Most published reports of hepatotoxicity of artemisinin were linked to use of herbal supplements containing artemisinin and with extended treatment.

 Liklihood score: D (possible rare cause of clinically apparent liver injury).